iPhone Overheating: Why It Happens and How to Cool It Down

 Common Mistakes to Avoid

 • Putting it in the freezer.
 Rapid cooling causes condensation inside the device.
-Cool at room temperature only.
+Fix: cool at room temperature only.

-• Ignoring the temperature warning. iOS will shut down the device to protect hardware.
-Close the offending app before dismissing the alert.
+• Ignoring the temperature warning. iOS will shut the device down to protect the hardware.
+Fix: close the offending app before dismissing the alert.

 • Leaving the case on while cooling.
-Rubber and folio cases trap heat significantly — remove the case to help the phone cool faster.
+Rubber and folio cases trap heat.
+Fix: remove the case so the phone cools faster.

 • Using uncertified chargers.
-Cheap third-party chargers run hotter than certified ones and amplify overheating during charging.
-Switch to an Apple or MFi-certified option.
+Cheap third-party chargers run hotter and amplify overheating.
+Fix: switch to an Apple or MFi-certified option.

 • Skipping battery health checks.
-A battery below 80% capacity generates more heat under the same load.
-Check Settings → Battery → Battery Health & Charging periodically.
+A battery below 80% capacity makes more heat under the same load.
+Fix: check Settings → Battery → Battery Health & Charging periodically.

 Frequently Asked Questions